Monday, June 15, 2015

 The kids stopped long enough for me to take their pictures.

 I took a picture of Sierra and Nevada with their heads inside a monkey's birthday.
-Nevada is on the right, Sierra is on the left, and there is a picture of monkeys in the middle.
+Nevada is on the right, Sierra is on the left, and a picture of monkeys is in the middle.

-The two end monkeys were putting their fingers inside the ears of the middle monkeys.
+The two end monkeys were putting their fingers into the middle monkeys' ears.

 Making Monkey Faces